 Term Defininition in English Achieving See strategic approach. approach to learning Strategic Typifies students who adapt their learning style to meet the approach to needs of the set task.
 Intention is external to the real purpose learning of the task, as it focuses on achieving high marks for their own sake, not because they indicate high levels of learning.
 Also known as the achieving approach.
 Action learning An approach to learning involving individuals working on real projects with the support of a group (set) which meets regularly to help members reflect on their experience and to plan next actions.
 Action research Researching one's own practice in a cyclical manner.
 See Chapter 28, Case study 1.
 Active learning A process of engaging with the learning task at both the cognitive and affective level.
-National training - to make a radical reform of the system of training, programm the democratic state of the Republic and the steady progress towards the construction of a just civil society; the implementation of fundamental changes in the economy of the country, the national economy, particularly in the direction of raw materials through the path of production of competitive products, the establishment of the rule of the benefit of the state social policy and education, the rich ethnic, cultural and historical tradition and heritage of the attention of the authority and position of respect in the world National training to go from strength to strength.
-National training - its main components are as follows; mouer r er som The training system subjects and objects in the field of - The training system subjects and objects in the field of consumers and implementation of their services The state and consumers and implementation of them services. society - education and training system regulating the activities to society monitor and guarantee the preparation and adoption Continuous monitor and guarantee the preparation and adoption education - training base of qualified competitive staff include all types of education, state educational standards, as well as the structure of the system retraining.
-Science - training and development of highly qualified specialists using modern educational and information technologies.
+National training - to make a radical reform of the system of training, programm the democratic state of the Republic and the steady progress towards the construction of a just civil society; the implementation of fundamental changes in the economy of the country, the national economy, particularly in the direction of raw materials through the path of production of competitive products, the establishment of the rule of the benefit of the state social policy and education, the rich ethnic, cultural and historical tradition and heritage of the attention of the authority and position of respect in the world to go from strength to strength.
+National training - its main components are as follows; model Person - The training system subjects and objects in the field of consumers and implementation of their services.
+The state and 1 2 12 12 2 2 2 2 2 2 society - education and training system regulating the activities to Continuous monitor and guarantee the preparation and adoption education 4ii - training base of qualified competitive staff, include all types of education, state educational standards, as well as the Science structure of the system retraining. training and dayslanment of highly qualified anguisticts - training and development of highly qualified specialists using modern educational and information technologies.